MazzinWX/Workshop-docker/04-tutorial_3_multi-container-environment_en.md

 ```

 We use  `-- name es` to have an easy name for later commands.
 When it's started, we can check logs:
 `docker container logs es`
-and let's try to send a request on the container/ We use 9200 port to send a cURL
+and let's try to send a request on the container.
+We'll use 9200 port to send a cURL
 `curl 0.0.0.0:9200`

 Ok!
-So now our search container is runnung, we're going to do the same with the Flask container.
+So now our search container is running, we're going to do the same with the Flask container.
 And we need for that a Dockerfile.
 This time, we want `pip` install Python dependencies but we want our application to generate our minified JS file for prod.
 And for that, we'll need NodeJS.
 So let's start from an `Ùbuntu` base image to build our Dockerfile from scratch!!!